gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - If the `ProjectConnection` points to a subproject of a multi-project build hierarchy, the requested `EclipseWorkspace` model determines the root project and traverses the whole hierarchy.
 The `EclipseWorkspace` contains all `EclipseProject`s of that hierarchy.
 - If a composite contains at least two projects with the same name at the time of building it, an `IllegalStateException` is thrown.
+- The `GradleCompositeBuilder` uses the provided Gradle distribution to build the` GradleComposite`.
+This distribution is not used for the underlying `ProjectConnection`s.
+If no distribution is provided, determine the distribution based on the runtime classpath.
+- The `ProjectConnection` uses the Gradle distribution passed in from the `GradleBuildIdentity`.
+- Adding a second `GradleBuildIdentity` instance for the same project directory is a no-op.
+- Adding a second `GradleBuildIdentity` instance for a project within the same Gradle build is a no-op.
+- A composite can be built for `ProjectConnection`s that resolve to
+    - multiple single project builds
+    - multiple multi-project builds
+    - a combination of both
+- An exception is thrown if any of the `ProjectConnection`s fail to properly resolve the model.
+- An exception is thrown if any of the resolved `EclipseProject`s have the same name.
+- An exception is thrown if a dependency cycle is detected e.g. project A depends on B and B depends on A.

 ##### Open issues

-- Dealing with `ProjectConnection` is a heavy-weight approach and requires loading the whole model for all projects involved.
-A light-weight approach needs to be introduced
-(a project identifier) that allows for determining a project and its path without loading up the model.
-- A Gradle workspace can only contain Gradle project.
+- A Gradle workspace can only contain a Gradle project.
 A future story will also need to address building a workspace with homogeneous project types (e.g. Maven, Ant or any other type of project that does not have access to the Gradle API).
-- Which Gradle distribution should be used for building a composite via the Tooling API?

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for an imported Gradle build

-By switching to use the new `EclipseWorkspace` model from the Tooling API, Buildship (and tooling-commons) will no longer need to traverse the hierarchy of eclipse projects.
+By switching to use the new `EclipseWorkspace` model, Buildship (and tooling-commons) will no longer need to traverse the hierarchy of eclipse projects.
 This change will enable Buildship to later take advantage of project substitution and name de-duplication for composite builds.

 ##### API